wix-playground/dapperdox/README.md

 2. Parts of a theme may be overridden
 3. Additional assets may be provided to extend the generated documentation, such as guides

-First, and explanation of **assets** is required, and an introduction to its directory structure.
+First an explanation of **assets** is required, and an introduction to its directory structure.

 ## Theme assets